alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Look Up Jail Records in Alaska?

 Being a unified system, jail information is available primarily through the central authority.
-Also, government-approved third-party websites can provide the necessary information action about an individual held in Alaska jails.
-Otherwise, use the legal process of the case to track the individual.
-For example, visit the law enforcement agency responsible for the arrest of the individual to get facts about the case.
-If there was a trial, locate the relevant courthouse and make enquiries.
+Also, government-approved third-party websites may provide the necessary information about an individual held in Alaska jails.
+Otherwise, the legal process of the case should be used to track the individual.
+For example, visit the law enforcement agency responsible for the individual's arrest to get facts about the case.
+If there was a trial, locate the relevant courthouse and make inquiries.
 Records may be available for inspection and copying at a fee.

 Can Jail Records be Expunged in Alaska?

-Alaska state laws do not provide for the expunction of criminal history records, which is inclusive of jail history information.
-However, the state statutes provide for sealing of a document in cases of false accusation or mistaken identity.
+Alaska state laws do not provide for the expunction of criminal history records, which include jail history information.
+However, the state statutes provide for the sealing of a document in cases of false accusation or mistaken identity.
 In other words, if a jail incident did not lead to charges or a conviction, such persons are eligible to have their records sealed.
 Complete the Request to Seal Criminal Justice Record forms and submit by mail to:

 Alaska Department of Public Safety